radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Certificates MAY include a single wildcard in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RadSec clients validate the server's identity to match their local configuration, accepting the identity on the first match:
-  * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{RFC7585, Section 2.2}}.
+  * If the expected RadSec server is associated with a specific NAI realm, e.g., by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{RFC7585, Section 2.2}}.
   * If the expected RadSec server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{?RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   * If the expected RadSec server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * The Common Name RDN MUST NOT be used to identify a server.
   * Clients MAY use other attributes of the certificate to validate the server's identity, but they MUST NOT accept any certificate without validation.
-  * Clients which also act as servers (i.e. proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
+  * Clients which also act as servers (i.e., proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
 More details on this issue are discussed in {{security_considerations}}.
 * RadSec servers validate the certificate of the RadSec client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by DNS name, the configured name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
   * For clients configured by their source IP address, the configured IP address is matched against the presented identifiers of any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * Some servers MAY be configured to accept a client coming from a range or set of IP addresses.
 In this case, the server MUST verify that the client IP address of the current connection is a member of the range or set of IP addresses, and the server MUST match the client IP address of the current connection against the presented identifiers of any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * Implementations MAY consider additional subjectAltName extensions to identify a client.
-  * If configured by the administrator, the identity check MAY be omitted after a successful {{RFC5280}} trust chain check, e.g. if the client used dynamic lookup there is no configured client identity to verify.
+  * If configured by the administrator, the identity check MAY be omitted after a successful {{RFC5280}} certification path validation, e.g., if the client used dynamic lookup there is no configured client identity to verify.
 The client's authorization MUST then be validated using a certificate policy extension {{RFC5280, Section 4.2.1.4}} unless both endpoints are part of a trusted network.
-* Implementations MAY allow configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values presented in  subjectAltName entries of type uniformResourceIdentifier {{RFC5280}} or a set of allowed X.509v3 Certificate Policies).
+* Implementations MAY allow configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g., a set of allowed values presented in  subjectAltName entries of type uniformResourceIdentifier {{RFC5280}} or a set of allowed X.509v3 Certificate Policies).

 ### Authentication using TLS-PSK (TLS-PSK)
 {: #tlspsk }